-Last week I attended the launch of one of England's 34 maths hubs, which are part of a government attempt to improve maths teaching.
+Last week I attended the launch of one of England's 34 maths hubs, which are part of a government attempt to improve the teaching of mathematics.
 Each hub is based in a school and aims to develop a regional network of schools that embrace hub initiatives.
-The initiative that maths teachers are hearing most about is the England-Shanghai exchange.
+The initiative that teachers are hearing most about is the England-Shanghai exchange.
 Despite regular assurances from hub speakers that this is an exchange of ideas, the flow has all been one way to date with Shanghai primary teachers currently giving model lessons in UK schools.
-I suppose this is to be expected as the UK finds out more about the methods used in PISA-topping maths classrooms, but an exchange of ideas implies we keep an open, critical and inquiring mind in our engagement.
+I suppose this is to be expected as the UK finds out more about the methods used in PISA-topping classrooms, but an exchange of ideas implies we keep an open, critical and inquiring mind in our engagement.

 I was impressed by the meticulous planning and the depth of thought that had gone in to mapping out the development of a concept in the minds of young children.
 The focus on cognitive processes involved in learning mathematics is an important lesson for all teachers.

 However, from the viewpoint of inquiry, there were a number of serious omissions.
 Firstly, pupil questioning and conjecturing, through which mathematical thinking develops, were totally absent.
 Secondly, pupils are not expected to think at a metacognitive level at all.
 So, there was no reflection on what had been learned.
 (A teacher described to me how in a Shanghai lesson he had observed in a UK primary school, it was only at the end that a pupil exclaimed, "Oh, so that is what the lesson was about!"
 That individual realisation seemed almost accidental and was not common to all pupils.)
 Nor was there an opportunity for students to regulate their own learning by deciding on which direction to take.
 So reflection and self-regulation, both of which have emerged from research as key characteristics of successful learners, are absent from Shanghai maths.